andyzhp234/Stable-e-commerce/documentations/design-doc.md

 ## Deployment

 Server is currently deployed to Heroku but I am thinking about deploying it to AWS in the future.

-Database deployed to MongoDB Atlas
+MongoDB Atlas for database.

-Images deployed to AWS S3
+AWS S3 for images hosting.

 Domain Registered to Google Domain

 ## Service Dependencies